akka/akka/akka-docs/intro/deployment-scenarios.rst

 Using Akka as a stand alone microkernel
 ----------------------------------------

 Akka can also be run as a stand-alone microkernel.
-See :ref:`microkernel` for more information.
+For more information see :ref:`microkernel-java` / :ref:`microkernel-scala`.